apollographql/hack-the-supergraph/solar-seas/javascript/README.md

 (image of successful launch - found bug in staging that is blocking this)

-Now let's open up Explorer and try runing the same query in explorer to see the query execute faster.
-Congratulations, you've completed Space Beach!
+Now let's open up Explorer and try running the same query in explorer to see the query execute faster.
+Congratulations, you've completed Solar Seas!
 Head to either *cosmic-cove* or *space-beach* next.

 </details>